-|A Level/IB Higher Level History||No specific subjects|
+|A Level / IB Higher Level History||No specific subjects|

 We will ask you to submit two examples of teacher-marked History essays on different topics.

 If called, you will normally have two interviews, both with academic Fellows of the College.
 The conversations will focus very much upon your own interests.
-Before one interview, you will be allowed half an hour to study a short passage of historical writing for discussion, but we are interested only in your reaction to that, not your ability to date it or identify its provenance - interviews are not oral examinations to test knowledge.
+Before one interview, you will be allowed time to study a short passage of historical or related writing for discussion, but we are interested only in your reaction to that, not your ability to date it or identify its provenance - interviews are not oral examinations to test knowledge.
 We understand that interviews can be nerve-racking so we will do what we can to put you at your ease and help you show yourself in the best light.